roozbeh360/dota-2-engine/README.md

 ?>
 ```
-the objects contain all data need for any process so only convert it to json data , use can use other api call in same way .
+the objects contain all data needed for any process so only convert it to json data , you can use other api call in same way .

 FAQ
 =============